How Much Description Should a Novel Have?

 Tim Weed

-The words on the page is the only intermediary between what’s in your mind and what’s in your reader’s mind.
-As the author, you may have a clear image of the places, characters and details in your novel, but if your descriptions aren’t accurate, what the reader envisions could be quite different.
-And if you don’t write enough descriptive detail to begin with, the reader won’t be able to connect with your story at all – it will be too frustratingly hazy.
+The words on the page is the only intermediary between what’s in the author’s mind and what’s in their reader’s mind.
+An author may have a clear image of the places, characters and details in their novel, but if their descriptions aren’t accurate, what the reader envisions could be quite different.

 Good, effective description draws the reader into the story by allowing them to experience it through sensory detail.
 It also moves the story along and adds to characterisation.